paulogrowthandmarketing/clientfirst-website-optimization/clientfirst-case-study.md

 **Industry:** Property Investment
 **Project Type:** Website Optimization
 **Focus:** Messaging clarity and conversion improvements
 **Tools Used:** Wix, GitHub

 ---
----

 ## Project Overview

-This project documents the optimization of the Client First Investments website to improve messaging clarity, page structure, and conversion potential.
+This project focused on improving the clarity, structure, and conversion potential of the Client First Investments website.

-The goal of this project was to improve how the website communicates its services and encourage visitors to book consultations.
+The goal was to simplify messaging, improve user experience, and guide visitors more effectively toward booking a consultation.

 ---

-# Key Improvements
+## Key Improvements

 ### Homepage Optimization